GhDamghani/QAND/README.md

 ## Features

-So far, this items have been developed
+So far, these items have been developed

 * System of Ordinary Differential Equations
     * Defining in Julia script.